prima101112/prima101112.github.io/content/posts/ollama-chat-from-browser-using-nextjs.md

 `No,I'mnotMistralAI.MistralAIisacutting-edgecompanybasedinParis,France,developinglargelanguagemodels.Iama`

-haha trimming all the way is trim all space in original line from ollama so i think we dont need to trim every content in per line so we should adjust json parsing from ollama to
+haha trimming all the way. its trim all space in original line from ollama so i think we dont need to trim every content in per line so we should adjust json parsing from ollama to

 ```jsx